 - posted by: Rebecca Jordan

-21 Acres offers Sustainable Events in WA.
-We are building the ultimate repurposed, reused, recycled electric box truck to amplify conversations about food systems and climate change.
+21 Acres is building the ultimate repurposed, reused, recycled electric box truck to amplify conversations about food systems and climate change.
 The nonprofit is building a 12-ton, fully battery-powered, refrigerated electric delivery truck that will be capable of extended highway and city driving.
 The long-range truck is a show-stopper with an 18-foot box and a classic 1954 GMC chassis.
 It is entirely emission-free – a climate-friendly model for moving food from local sustainable farms to Seattle Metro area chefs and food service providers.

 Not only are governments at the local and state levels prioritizing green initiatives, forward thinking nonprofit groups such as the 21 Acres Center for Local Food & Sustainable Living are taking the lead in linking consumers’ increasing passion for caring about how their food is produced and bringing transportation into the overarching conversation.
 Now, when people shift spending toward Organic and sustainable foods on the store shelves or at their local market, they are not only looking for chemical-free and GMO-free options, they are waking up to all the environmental costs associated with the food system: Consumers are ultimately becoming more mindful about how the food got to the store from farm and production facilities.